Many or all companies we feature compensate us. Compensation and editorial

 Congress passes legislation each year to set interest rates for student loans.
 The rates apply from July 1 of the first year to June 30 of the second year.

-In August 2013, the Bipartisan Student Loan Certainty Act was signed into law, which ties federal student loan interest rates to prevailing market rates.
+The Bipartisan Student Loan Certainty Act, signed into law in August 2013, ties federal student loan interest rates to prevailing market rates.

 Current private student loan interest rates

-Graduate students often get lower rates because they already have a credit history.
-Parents who have good credit scores and high incomes may qualify for low interest rates when they’re taking out loans on behalf of their children.
+Graduate students, meanwhile, may qualify for lower rates if they have an established credit history.
+Parents with good credit scores and high incomes may qualify for low interest rates when taking out loans on behalf of their children.
+Below, you’ll find private student loan interest rates from several top-rated lenders.

 Undergraduate student loan rates